Mission, overarching philosophy,

 About the Central Role of the Person of the Counselor in Treatment

 “The person of the counselor is the primary instrument of diagnosis and treatment.
 It is through the clarity and stability of our own personal functioning that we work to establish and maintain meaningful connections with our clients, free of biases, distortions, and self-indulgence” (Neace & Kottler, 2017).
 As such, at Change, Inc., the primary emphasis around clinical fitness in supervision and the overarching environment is on the psychological wellbeing and growth of the person of the counselor (as opposed to exclusively the “professional” per se).
-Self-evaluation, as well as personal and professional growth is ongoing, emphasized in the ways we engage continuing education opportunities and group experiences.

 About the Central Role of the Therapeutic Bond in Treatment